lisshu96/BashScriptingJourney/Day 4/README.md

 Problem 10: Compute the Average
 - Description: Given N integers, compute their average, rounded to three decimal places.
+The first line contains an integer, N. Each of the following N lines contains a single integer.
 - Code:
 #!/bin/bash
 read n